 For processing of promotions, HRC automatically calculates promotion points based on the Soldier's data in eMILPO and ATRRS.
-However, it is important for the leader and the led to understand where the Soldier stands, and how to improve their chance of promotion.
+However, it is important for leader and led to understand where a Soldier stands, and how to improve their chance of promotion.
 This can be done with DA Form 3555, the Promotion Points Worksheet.
 Instructions for determining points can be found in AR 600-8-19.